mpostol/TP/.github/ISSUE_TEMPLATE/IC.feature_request.md

 ---
-name: IP Refactoring
+name: IC Refactoring
-about: Suggest an idea for the IP project
+about: Suggest an idea for the InformationComputation solution
-title: 'IP ....'
+title: 'IC ....'
 labels: 'Refactoring'
 assignees: ''
 ---